Akiak7/ClimaticBiomePlacement/main/resources/assets/climaticbiomesjbg/BiomeLists/README.txt

 This folder contains subfolders for every biome mod that you may have installed.
 The 'Minecraft' folder is for vanilla biomes.
+The 'custom' folder is for any additional biome mods.
+The 'special' folder is for biomes from non-biome mods.

 Inside each folder, you will find config files for the different biome categories.
 Open each file, and add, edit, or remove entries as you please.